About the Department of Film Studies

 The Department houses excellent facilities,including a 40-seat cinema, two film studios, well-equipped edit suites and access to professional-level production equipment.

-At undergraduate level we offer a range of distinctive and career-oriented degree pathways and at postgraduate level we offer an MA in Film Studies and an MA in Documentary Practice.
+At undergraduate level we offer a range of distinctive and career-oriented degree pathways and at postgraduate level we offer an MA in Film which offers three pathways: MA Film (Theory), MA Film (Directing Fiction) or MA Film (Documentary Practice).

 Our thriving community of PhD students is active in our research culture, which is enriched by regular talks by visiting academics and filmmakers and department-hosted international conferences, which are open to all.
 Our Alumni pages offer a snapshot of recently completed doctoral research projects.